On the Hamilton's isoperimetric ratio in complete Riemannian manifolds of finite volume: Some examples

-\begin{ex} In Example \ref{optimal}, we may consider a different function $g(t)$ satisfiying the conditions (j)--(v), but not of exponential type for large values of $t$.
-Of course, the constant $C_1$ will be different and the limit $\lim_{V \rightarrow 0} I_M(V)/V$ will require a slight different solution, but it will exist and we may argue in the same way, finding further families of examples for Theorem \ref{ste4}. \end{ex}
+\begin{ex} In Example \ref{optimal}, we may consider a different function $g(t)$ satisfiying the conditions (j)--(jv), but not of exponential type for large values of $t$.
+Of course, the constant $C_1$ will be different and the limit $\lim_{V \rightarrow 0} I_M(V)/V$ will require a slight different solution, but it exists and we argue in the same way, finding further families of examples for Theorem \ref{ste4}. \end{ex}